a_skyline2

 ?

 Board School.
 Now called Ashfield School.
 Alice Elliot herself used to live by us in Childwall Rd.
-The school looks like a 1960s / 1970s building.
+The school looks like a 1960s / 1970s building (see photo, courtesy of Liverpool Register Office).

 All Hallows Catholic Secondary